yonacwy/bible_study_app_v2/info/recommendations.md

 - Search in section for words
 - Multi chapter tabs need to look better
 - Make top bar a bit bigger
+- Highlight all instances of a word in a section
+- Specific phrase searches
+- Approximate searches
+- Multiple windows
+- Multiple tabs